 This test will only report variants that correlate with prenatal findings, family history, and/or are predicted to result in severe, early onset genetic disorders.
 This test will not report variants related to infertility, carrier status of autosomal recessive disease, carrier status of X-linked recessive diseases, or variants that increase statistical risk for a disease, variants for late-onset conditions (including but not limited to neurological diseases, etc.) and variants associated with low penetrance diseases.
-Variants are not confirmed unless stated and confirmations are not part of the test turn-around time.
+Variant confirmations are not part of the test turn-around time.
 Additional testing may be recommended to assist in the clinical correlation of results.